 Middlesex has a responsibility to ensure that research conducted by its employees, researchers and students, or by others in its name is carried out in conformity with the law, and in accordance with the best current practices and principles, and follows the University’s Code of Practice for Research: Principles and Procedures.

-The University is committed to maintaining high standards of ethics in research and the following documents are designed to support researchers at all levels to undertake research according to relevant ethical, legal and professional obligations and standards, in whatever context.
+The University is committed to maintaining high standards of ethics in research and has established a Research Ethics Review Framework (doc link) supported by the Middlesex Online Research Ethics (MORE) system.
+The aim is to support researchers at all levels to undertake research according to relevant ethical, legal and professional obligations and standards, in whatever context.

 It is important to remember that research data collection/analysis must not be undertaken prior to approval from your Research Ethics Committee.